 And, a true kicker:

 The group had to bail out of a project because it was going to cost too much to house the volunteers, Augustaze said.
-The project was with Habitat for Humanity — building homes.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+The project was with Habitat for Humanity — building homes.Liz Cox Barrett is a writer at CJR.